 With regard to age of the earth, most Christians just shrug off the issue by saying, It doesn't matter to me whether the earth is young or old.
 It's not important.

-But this response misses the real issue: It's not about me.
+But this response misses the real issue: It's not about us!
 It's about them!

 Similarly, personal testimony is greatly diminished if others think Christians are uneducated, naive, or brain-washed.

 It's important to get it right about the age of the earth to establish respect and influence.